-His Holiness the 14th Dalai Lama founded the Tibetan Institute of Performing Arts as one of the first cultural institutes in Tibet.
+His Holiness the 14th Dalai Lama founded the Tibetan Institute of Performing Arts as one of the first cultural institutes in exile, India.
 The institute was founded on August 11, 1959.

 The Tibetan Musical History and Arts Institute in Dharamshala work to preserve and develop Tibetan musical and artistic heritage.
 Every year, the Yarkyi cultural festival is held to highlight Tibetan cultural and theatrical art as part of this endeavor.

 TIPA commemorated 62 years of excellence in the preservation and promotion of Tibetan arts and culture in exile at this year’s Yarkyi festival.
 TIPA members were treated to a two-hour spectacle of traditional songs, dance, and theatre.

 Yarkyi Festival Celebration